Home Features Explore Munros Munro Map Reviews Get the App

 How long does it take to climb Sgòrr Dhònuill (Beinn a' Bheithir)?

-Depending on the route and conditions, climbing Sgòrr Dhònuill (Beinn a' Bheithir) typically takes between 5.4 and 7 hours round trip.
-The Munros app provides detailed time estimates for each route.
+Climbing Sgòrr Dhònuill (Beinn a' Bheithir) typically takes between 5.4 and 7 hours round trip.
+This varies with fitness, weather, and the route chosen.

 Where do I park for Sgòrr Dhònuill (Beinn a' Bheithir)?